jondashkyle/soundcloud-archiver/readme.md

 it is rumored that soundcloud may be shuttering soon. it is a useful opertunity to tell people about why data ownership is important, and provide a tool for backing up and sharing their tracks.

+this is a super sloppy build b/c it was done in around 10 hours.

 ## todo

 - [ ] validate the url is a souncloud url on submit